Portfolio Privacy Statement

 Endless LLP (“Endless”) respects the privacy and security of your personal data and is committed to protecting that information.
 This Privacy Statement provides information about the personal data we process, why we process it, how we process it and your legal rights in connection with it.
 It is important that you read this notice, together with any other privacy notice, fair processing notice or other documentation we may provide on specific occasions when we are collecting or processing personal data about you, so that you are fully aware of how and why we use your data.
 In order to stay up to date with new laws or changes in the ways we handle data, we reserve the right to amend the terms of this Privacy Statement from time to time.
 You are expected to check this page from time to time to take notice of any changes we have made, as they are binding on you.

 What are our responsibilities?

 Endless is the data controller of personal data that you provide or that is provided to us by third parties.
-As the data controller we are required to comply with data protection laws, including the General Data Protection Regulation 2016 (“GDPR”), Data Protection Act 2018 and subsequently any national implementing laws or successor legislation (collectively referred to as the “Data Protection Legislation”).
+As the data controller we are required to comply with data protection laws, including the UK Data Protection Regulation 2016 and the Data Protection Act 2018 and subsequently any national implementing laws or successor legislation (collectively referred to as the “Data Protection Legislation”).

 We are committed to following the data processing principles in ensuring that personal data are:

 - Processed lawfully, fairly and transparently

-- Collected and processed for limited purposes with a view to minimising that data and their storage
+- Collected and processed proportionately for limited purposes with a view to minimising that data and their storage

 - Accurate and processed in a manner that ensures integrity and confidentiality